EncodingGuard¶

 Performance¶

-EncodingGuard is one of the fastest guards - always include it in your pipeline.
+EncodingGuard is designed for minimal latency and low memory overhead, delivering high throughput suitable for inline request processing.
+It is one of the fastest guards - always include it in your pipeline.

 When to Use¶